findelabs/proxima/docs/src/usage/proxy.md

 # Proxying Requests

-The main use case for Proxima is to handle the proxying of clients to remote urls.
+The main use case for Proxima is to handle clients hitting various endpoints specified in the config.
 General usage is below:

 ## List Sub Endpoints
 View all endpoints under a path